 - Each team will be given cards that say Road Block – one for each of the other teams.
 If they see another team has a huge lead, they can go hand them a Road Block card, and the team will have to complete one of the tasks below:

 - This image is from The Reluctant Planner!
 She has a cool idea for the dates on pennies!
 Click here to see here idea for a conversation starter.

-- Here’s how this playe into my race!
+- Here’s how this plays into my race!
 I’m going to make teams find a birth date for one team member.
-Of course in road blocks only one member is allowed to play this challenge
+Of course in roadblocks, only one member is allowed to play this challenge

 - Last one!
 I have to make sure Uncle George will build this for me!
 I will beg if I have to 🙁

 - Trophies will still be Foil Hats, Balloon Torches, and Leis!
 Why try to top that honor?!
 Let’s see if these two can hold on to their title!